1066JMay96/localswap/README.md

 - [x] setup tauri
 - [] setup some frontend routes and file structure.
     - [] setup leaflet to get your map to display.

 - [] setup your database
+    - [] setup blockfrost

+- [] connect unstoppable domains to point to your blockfrost server.
 - [] setup crypto libraries & basic key generation functionality.
     - [] create a recovery phrase using BIP39 for multiple wallets and user accounts
         - [] Cardano